TariqAHassan/alsek/docs/guided_tour.md

 ### Priority

-As with timeouts, priority values can be set for each task.
+As with timeouts, priority values can be set for each message.

-Alsek implements _intra-queue_ message priority.
-In other words, priority is enforced within, but not between, queues (which themselves can be prioritized).

 Let's take a look at an example.